Plastic pot recycling program

 Our plastic pot recycling program started over 15 years ago when it was not a common practice among nurseries.
 When Ryan lived in Oregon, he became inspired after seeing a facility that was taking used plastic pots and processing them to be recycled.
 Moved by the idea, Ryan brought recycling to Van Wilgen’s.

 Cardboard, paper, metal, and plastic pots–everything possible is recycled–each having its own designated dumpster.
 Even plant material is turned into compost.

 By recycling plastic pots, we were able to cut down the amount of trash going directly to the landfill, so much so, we were able to reduce our number of trash pickups by half.
-Year one we prevented two 40 yard dumpsters of plastic pots from going to the landfill and last year we kept over 15 dumpsters full of plastic pots from going to the landfill.
+In year one we prevented two, forty-yard dumpsters of plastic pots from going to the landfill and last year we kept over 15 of these dumpsters from going to the landfill.

-We run on BIODIESEL!
+We utilize biodiesel!
 It’s amazing that it’s possible to use energy from plants!
-We use a B20 blend in all of all of our trucks and equipment.
-Look for our Powered by Biodiesel stickers on our delivery trucks and our equipment.
+We use a B20 blend in all of our trucks.
+Look for our “Powered by Biodiesel” stickers on our delivery trucks and tractors.

 For those of you who drive electric vehicles, simply plug in at our Electric Car Charging Station.
 We have a spot designated just for your electric vehicle right up front.